-What is the Governing Body?
+Who is part of the Morley Victoria Governing Body?

 The current membership of the Governing Body is:

-Parent governors, elected by parents/carers:
+Parent Governors, elected by parents/carers:

-Staff governors, elected by the staff:
+Staff Governor, elected by the staff:

-LEA governor appointed by Leeds City Council:
+LEA Governor appointed by Leeds City Council:

-Community governors, appointed by the Governing Body to represent the community:
+Co-opted Governors appointed by the Governing Body to represent the community:

 How does the Governing Body work?

-At the start of each academic year all governors complete a Governors Code of Conduct form and a Notice of Business and Personal Interest form.
+At the start of each academic year all governors complete a Governors' Code of Conduct form and a Notice of Business and Personal Interest form.